fb tracking

 While iron supplements are an option, natural sources of iron are more gentle to tummies (much less likely to cause constipation) and are more readily absorbed.

-More Information On Delayed Cord Clamping:
+More Information On Delaying Cord Clamping:

 • Delayed Cord Clamping – Why You Should Demand It